 As the roots become exposed to air, (aka air root pruning), they dry out and die.
 The bag allows the plant to produce dense, very fine feeder roots, which incidentally also prevents root circling that you see in “potted” plants.
 These feeder roots allow for better nutrient and water absorption which in turn leads to better growth rates and higher yields.

 Fill the bottom of the bucket with water.
 Add a layer of your soilless growing mixture.
-Soak it with the hose, add a layer of slow release natural fertilizer.
+Soak it with the hose, add a layer of slow-release natural fertilizer.
 Add more growing mix, water, it’s imperative that the layers are initially wet or it will not activate the wicking ability of the product, causing your plants to dry out and die.
 Repeat until the bucket is full, add a light layer of fertilizer near the top as well.

 How to Assemble the Float Valve Bucket and Reservoir

 That’s it!
 Simply connect the water reservoir bucket to the float valve (automatic watering bucket).
 Make sure the reservoir is filled and check it periodically.
+This hydroponic grow system is perfect for fruits, vegetables, and herbs.
+It’s easy to maintain and remains weed-free.

 Always keep the reservoir covered, you don’t want bugs breeding in it, or impurities flowing to your plants.
 It can also be a danger to pets or small children if left open and unattended.